thenewdarling/Spellbook/Class Features/The Third Eye.md

 Starting at 10th level, you can use your action to increase your powers of perception.
-When you do so, choose one of the following benefits, which lasts until you are incapacitated or you take a short or long rest.
-You can't use the feature again until you finish a short or long rest.
+When you do so, choose one of the following benefits, which lasts until you are incapacitated or you take a [[Short Rest]] or [[Long Rest]].
+You can't use the feature again until you finish a [[Short Rest]] or [[Long Rest]].

 **Darkvision** You gain darkvision out to a range of 60 feet.